-How can home sellers keep all of the important information about their homes easily accessible without being burdened by saving or maintaining numerous files of manuals, receipts, and vendor contacts?
+How can homeowners keep all of the important information about their homes easily accessible without being burdened by saving or maintaining numerous files of manuals, receipts, and vendor contacts?

-I asked the realtors about their experience with homeowners who maintained accurate files, those who did not, and what type of information homebuyers were expecting when they purchased a home.
-I discovered that, from a realtor's perspective, accurate home records were a hit or a miss.
+In additional informal chats, I spoke with several realtors and discovered what they have experienced when working with homeowners to sell their property.
+From their perspective, accurate home records were a hit or a miss.
 They mentioned homeowners would sometimes keep records for two or three years, but would then dispose of the information when they felt it was no longer needed.

-From the homeowners interviewed, I discovered that while many of them did a good job of keeping information about their homes, they felt maintaining files was cumbersome.
-They also mentioned that they exprienced frustration when they knew they had saved documentation, but were unable to find the information when they needed it.
+From the homeowners interviewed, I discovered that while many of them kept good information about their homes, they felt maintaining files was cumbersome.
+They mentioned that they experienced frustration when they knew they had saved documentation, but were unable to find the information when they needed it.

 Marketing Web Site

-To ensure we hit the mark, I created a functional, visual user experience.
-It was imperative that the solution provided an easy-to-use entrypoint to engage with homeowners, get them to see the value in the app, and encourage them to sign-up.
+For the marketing portion, I designed a website that provided an easy-to-use entry point to engage with homeowners, agents, and home repair pros, The site's main purpose is to get them to understand the value of the HouseBones system and encourage them to sign-up.

 Development progressed with initial sketches, user flow explorations, quick prototypes, and testing.
 An iOS version of the app has been started and will be unveiled as part of version 2.0.

 I quickly moved to high-fidelity mockups to validate some user issues discovered during testing.
-The mockups were created in Adobe XD to conduct interactive prototype exploration.
+The mockups were created in Invision Studio to allow for interactive prototype exploration.

-While exploring the web application, I have kept in mind that we will quickly move to the development of a mobile app once the web app is launched.
-As part of some of the initial talks regarding the mobile version, I mocked up an interactive prototype to help the conversation.
+While developing the web application, we have concurrently been working on a mobile application.
+As part of some of the initial talks regarding the mobile version, I mocked up an interactive prototype to help everyone visualize the product.